Market Analysts see Slack Technologies Inc. [WORK] gaining to $45. Time to buy?

 WORK stock trade performance evaluation

-Slack Technologies Inc. [WORK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.78.
-With this latest performance, WORK shares gained by 3.99% in over the last four-week period, additionally plugging by 3.48% over the last 6 months – not to mention a rise of 29.44% in the past year of trading.
+Slack Technologies Inc. [WORK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.02.
+With this latest performance, WORK shares gained by 1.57% in over the last four-week period, additionally plugging by 5.72% over the last 6 months – not to mention a rise of 44.90% in the past year of trading.

 Slack Technologies Inc. [WORK]: An insightful look at the core fundamentals